 Other similar benefits

-If you’re aged between 16 and 64 and live in England, Wales or Scotland, you may be able to claim Personal Independent Payment instead of Attendance Allowance.
+If you’re aged between 16 and 64, you may be able to claim Personal Independent Payment instead of Attendance Allowance.

 Attendance Allowance for people living with a terminal illness

 If you’re living with a terminal illness your claim for Attendance Allowance may be processed more quickly under the special rules.
 This means if you’re not likely to live for more than six months, your claim will be fast-tracked and if you qualify you’ll get the benefit at the highest rate.

 Attendance Allowance for people who don’t have a terminal illness

 Attendance Allowance is paid because of the effect your illness or disability has on your everyday life, and how much care you need because of this.
 You must need care, help or support with things like:

 The benefit may also be paid if you need supervision to prevent danger to yourself or others.